-Marketing a product to an individual consumer rather than to a business is often a very different proposition.
+B2B vs B2C marketing is a very different proposition.
 Or is it?
-The growth of digital media means that there is an increasing number of channels and methods from which to chose.
+The growth of digital media means that there is an increasing number of channels and methods from which to choose.
 So how should marketers approach the task of engaging and winning customers?
 It’s a bit like learning a dance.

 Businesses that Sell to Consumers

 The B2C marketing challenge is to build product awareness and convert browsers into buyers.
-As it’s usually a ‘low involvement’ purchase, say to buy a confectionery bar, marketing campaigns must capture the consumer’s interest immediately.
-Thus, typically mass promotion activities like tv and press advertising are employed.
-In addition, special offers such as discounts or vouchers help ‘activate’ the purchase.
+As it’s usually a ‘low involvement’ purchase, say to buy a confectionery bar, thus marketing campaigns must capture the consumer’s interest immediately.
+Typically mass promotion activities like TV and press advertising are employed.
+Special offers such as discounts or vouchers also ‘activate’ the purchase.
 The challenge is therefore to establish an effective one-step routine.

 In the online world, an email or search marketing campaign encourages consumers to click and buy.
-The email or advertisement encourages consumers to a website landing page designed to sell the product.
-The purchasing process must be simple and easy, for example, by integrating the shopping basket and checkout page.
-Requiring more than a couple of clicks risks the customer going to another shop.
+The email or advert encourages consumers to a website landing page designed to sell the product.
+If the purchasing process takes more than a couple of clicks then this risks the customer shopping elsewhere.
+So make it simple and easy, for example, by integrating the shopping basket and checkout page.

 Businesses that Sell to Businesses

-The goal of B2B marketing is also to convert prospects into customers but the purchase is usually more considered.
-More decision makers are also usually involved and the challenge is to engage and educate the target audience and build relationships.
+The goal of B2B marketing is also to convert prospects into customers.
+However the purchase is usually more considered.
+More decision makers are also usually involved.
+So the challenge is to engage and educate the target audience and build relationships with them.
 To succeed a B2B company must generate and nurture leads over a longer time period.
 A careless or quick step could mean a lost partner (or customer).
 The challenge is to therefore also to establish an effective multi-step relationship building routine.

-While there are differences in B2B vs. B2C marketing, the principles about engaging and building customer relationships remain the same.
-At the outset understand the customer journey from the customer’s point of view.
-Understand the sources of information and the selection criteria that the customer uses.
-Understand the triggers and barriers to building awareness and relationships, through to the sale.
-At each step along the journey, consider how the experience that your brand delivers is different to or better than your competitors.
-And if it is no different, consider what improvements to make.
+While there are differences between B2B vs B2C marketing, engagment and relationship building principles remain the same.
+So use market research to understand the customer journey from the customer’s point of view.
+In particular, the sources of information and the selection criteria that the customer uses, and the triggers and barriers to building awareness, relationships, and drive sales.
+At each step along the journey, learn how your brand experience compares with your competitors.
+And if it is no different, then improve it.